The Chase Travel Portal can be one of the best ways to utilize your hard-earned reward points.

 You can cancel most flight bookings online.

-Keep in mind that for some airfares, if you cancel within 24 hours, there are no cancellation fees.
+Keep in mind that for airfare if you cancel within 24 hours, there are usually no cancellation fees.

 If you cancel a non-refundable flight reservation, the airline may issue you a flight credit for a future booking instead of a refund.